dempsek6/growstuff/README.md

 Here are new files I have added:
 - "views" now contains a file called growingNearMe.html.haml
+- "services" now contains a file called growing_near_me_service.rb
+- "index.html.haml" in views/crops now has code for a "What's Growing Near Me" search bar towards the bottom.
+On the app itself, this searh bar can be seen below the list of crops.
+This code has issues, documented in the "issues" tab.
-- "services" now contains a file called growing_near_me_service.rb This code has issues, which are documented in the "issues" tab of this forked repository.
+This code has issues, which are documented in the "issues" tab of this forked repository.

 Growstuff's original ReadMe is below.